tensorflow/serving/tensorflow_serving/g3doc/setup.md

 ### Installing using Docker

-The easiest and most straight-forward way of using TensorFlow Serving is via [Docker images](docker.md).
+The easiest and most straight-forward way of using TensorFlow Serving is with [Docker images](docker.md).
 We highly recommend this route unless you have specific needs that are not addressed by running in a container.